Frank Dobson (lichenologist): Lichenology

-Dobson became an expert and enthusiastic lichenologist, namely the study of organisms that are a symbiotic association of a microscopic alga (or a cyanobacterium) with a filamentous fungus.
+Dobson became an expert and an enthusiastic lichenologist, namely the study of organisms that are a symbiotic association of a microscopic alga (or a cyanobacterium) with a filamentous fungus.
 Lichens are often the first life to colonise surfaces such as rocks, trees and man-made structures.
 He became expert in field identification and was the author of Lichens: An Illustrated Guide to the British and Irish species, first published in 1979 which had reached its 7th revised edition by 2018.
 Dobson also recorded lichen distributions, particularly in his home area of Surrey and was a charismatic teacher, influencing many future amateur and professional lichenologists.
 He ran courses about lichens for the Field Studies Council and the British Lichen Society.

 Dobson was a member of the British Lichen Society.
 He was the Treasurer and a member of the BLS Council for many years.
-He was elected President for 1992 - 1994.
+He was elected president for 1992–1994.

 Honours and awards

 Dobson was made an Honorary member of the British Lichen Society in 1997 and received the society's Ursula Duncan award in 2005.

-In August 2022 the British Lichen Society dedicated the month to commemorating Dobson, especially his contribution to the lichenology community.
+In August 2022, the British Lichen Society dedicated the month to commemorating Dobson, especially his contribution to the lichenology community.
 This included a meeting at Hampton Park, Southampton and Puttenham Common in his home area as well as over 20 other field meetings across England, Wales and Scotland.